search ]

 • Completely disabling Gutenberg (for all content types).

-In addition, this plugin allows you to hide the Gutenberg menu in the WordPress admin interface (if it exists) and remove the window that prompts you to install Gutenberg (if it exists).
+In addition, this plugin allows you to hide the Gutenberg menu in the WordPress admin interface and remove the prompt to try the block editor.

 How to Disable Gutenberg Using Code